IBM SDK, Java Technology Edition, Version 8: Beta program, latest news and information

 Packed Object Support

-An intermittent issue is seen on AIX® and Linux (PPC) when the JIT compiler compiles methods that use @Packed types.
+An intermittent issue is seen on x-86 systems when the JIT compiler compiles methods that use @Packed types.
 When this issue occurs, the following output is generated at the console:

 - Set the JAVA_COMPILER environment variable to NONE before you start the Java application.